 Angkor Archaeological Park visitor information

 ⓘ PRO TIP: You may see vendors outside of the temple selling a guidebook called Ancient Angkor.
 But reading it onsite is impractical.
-Buy it on Amazon ahead of time so you can be prepared for your visit.
+Buy and read it before your trip if you want to be prepared for your visit.
+It’s available on Amazon.

 Day 4: Banteay Srei + River of 1000 Lingas + Roluos Group